orbitthefix/orbitthefix.github.io/_posts/2019-03-05-Why-are-we-still-doing-weight-and-power-by-hand.md

 ---
 layout: post
 title: Why are we still doing weight and power by hand?
-tags: aviation, process, paperwork, automation
+categories: [Aviation, Process Improvement]
+tags: [paperwork, automation]
 ---

 Weight and power if you've never heard of it, or in other parlance, weight and